turingschool/curriculum/source/projects/blogger.markdown

 If it's so easy, why don't we do it right now?
 The catch is that paperclip doesn't do the image manipulation itself, it relies on a package called *imagemagick*.
 Image processing libraries like this are notoriously difficult to install.
 If you're on Linux, it might be as simple as `sudo apt-get install imagemagick`.
 On OS X, if you have Homebrew installed, it'd be `brew install imagemagick`.
 On windows you need to download an copy some EXEs and DLLs.
 It can be a hassle, which is why we won't do it during this class.

-### Installing Haml/Sass

-I use another gem in every project: Haml.
-It's an alternative templating language to the default ERB (which you've been using, hence all the view templates ending in `.erb`).
-I also use Sass rather than plain old CSS, and it makes it much, much easier to work with.

-Open your `Gemfile` and add a `gem` line for the gem `haml-rails`.
-Go to your terminal and `bundle` and it should pull down the gem library for you.
-Stop, then restart your server (in your terminal where the server is running, type `Ctrl-C`, and then type `rails server`).
-Haml is installed and ready to use.
-It will also now be used by the generators to create the template views.
-SASS should already have a line in your `Gemfile`, as it's included by default in Rails these days.
-It might also say `sass-rails`, which includes `sass`.

-Open up a new file in your `app/assets/stylesheets` directory called `styles.css.scss`.
-Let's write some!

 ### A Few Sass Examples

 All the details about Sass can be found here: http://sass-lang.com/